drupalprojects/mutual_credit/README.txt

 one from admin to everyone excepting user 4 one from everyone excepting user 4 to admin

-Enable the cc_currencies module.
+Enable the mc_currencies module.
-At admin/marketplace/currency Check that the previous default currency is now a node If you have phpmyadmin check that all cids are <> 0 in cc_transactions and cc_balance_cache Add a new currency start a couple of transactions in the new currency check user/1/statement, user/1/balances, and transactions
+At admin/marketplace/currency Check that the previous default currency is now a node If you have phpmyadmin check that all cids are <> 0 in mc_exchanges and mc_balance_cache Add a new currency start a couple of exchanges in the new currency check user/1/statement, user/1/balances, and exchanges

 Import
-go to admin/content/node and delete all transactions import 2 users with their balances.
+go to admin/content/node and delete all exchanges import 2 users with their balances.
 Check their user pages Import 2 offers and 2 wants.
 Check the directory